infretis/infretis/examples/gromacs/puckering/README.md

 printf '1\n1\n' | gmx trjconv -f md-whole.xtc -fit rot+trans -s md.tpr -o md-traj.gro
 obabel -igro md-traj.gro -oxyz -O md-traj.xyz
 ```

+As you may have guessed by now, a good order parameter for the transition we want to study is the $\theta$ angle.
+We can calculate the values of this orderparameter
 ## Questions
 * **8:** When visualizing the trajectory, do you see any spontaneous transitions?
 * **9:** What is the maximum order parameter value observed during the MD run?